kerimoyle/cellml-specification/reference/sectionC_interpretation.rst

 #.
 Each :code:`import` element present in a
    :ref:`CellML infoset<specA_cellml_infoset>` (the importing
-   infoset) SHALL define a new and separate instance of the CellML infoset referenced by the :code:`href` attribute (the imported infoset).
+   infoset) SHALL define a new and distinct instance of the CellML infoset which is referenced by the :code:`href` attribute (the imported infoset).
+This imported infoset instance SHALL define the context in which the child of an import element (a units or component element) exists and is interpreted.

+#.
+The importing of an element SHALL be considered recursively such that items
+   referenced or imported by the :code:`import` element child are themselves included.

    See :ref:`Units reference<specC_units_reference>` and
    :ref:`Component reference<specC_component_reference>` for the specifics
    of importing units and components.